“The airport is

 Most tourists only

 safari or traveling to Zanzibar.
-I was heading for Zanzibar myself,
+I was heading for Zanzibar,

-but before setting off for the ferry terminal I decided to take a
+but before setting off for the ferry terminal, I took a

 Well, I only thought I’d seen pandemonium.
 The streets are lined